robert396/Yggdrasil.EntityframeworkCore/README.md

 ## Seeding ##

+### Warnings ###

+Using seeding of data in this way can be a risky due to the fact that you have to make any and all seeders be idempotent, but also if you are not using __Raw SQL__ to inject/modify data, then you have to make sure that any changes you make to the data models, such as removing a property that existed in a previous migration and you are using a seeder for that migration, then that seeder will break and will not be backwards compatible.

+For easier maintenance it is prudent that you use the __Migration Builder__ in the migrations for seeding instead of this way.

+__Use at your own risk!__

+### Getting Started ###

 Using seeding with EF Core is nice and easy with only a single line of code being needed to be enabled!

 ```c#